OliverCodez/VerusPay/readme.txt

 This Readme.txt required for WordPress library submission.

 > **Requires: WooCommerce 2.1+**

+- Download the latest release for WordPress here: https://github.com/joliverwestbrook/VerusPay/releases/latest
+- Build a WordPress plugin zip: Download source or clone, into a folder called "veruspay-woocommerce" or similar.
+Zip that folder and upload as a plugin within WordPress.

 This plugin extends WooCommerce, adding the ability to accept cryptocurrency payments in Verus Coin (VRSC) using either an on-store wallet daemon (best for VPS or dedicated hosting stores) or manually configured VRSC addresses (best for shared hosting stores).